orientechnologies/orientdb-docs/Distributed-Sharding.md

 doc.save( "client_usa" );
 ```

+## Sharding and Split brain network problem
+OrientDB guarantees strong consistency if it's configured to have a `writeQuorum` set at least at the majority of nodes (`>= (N/2+1)`).
+In case of Sharding you could have a situation where you'd need a relative `writeQuorum` to a certain partition of your data.
+While `writeQuorum` setting can be configured at database and also cluster level, it's not suggested to set a value minor than the majority, because in case of re-merge of the 2 split networks, you'd have both network partitions with update data and OrientDB doesn't support (yet) the merging of 2 non-read only networks.
+So the suggestion is to always provide a `writeQuorum` at least at the majority of nodes, even with sharded configuration.

 ### Limitation

 1. *Auto-Sharding* is not supported in the common meaning of Distributed Hash Table (DHT).
 Selecting the right shard (cluster) is up to the application.
 This will be addressed by next releases